astroandes/SatelliteShapeLG/paper/referee.md

 >  correlations for e.g. b/a vs. w could be discussed and
 >  investigated.

-We agree thatthe results from ELVIS are puzzling given the vast difference with respect to the Illustris simulations.
+We agree that the results from ELVIS are puzzling given the vast difference with respect to the Illustris simulations.
 We consider such a study far beyond the scope of this paper.

 This would require, at least, 1) having larger halo samples of halos in the same resolution as Illustris1 to explore asphericity as a function of halo mass.
 Right now we only have ~5 halos in the same mass range as ELVIS.
 2) Similar simulations as Illustris1 in volume with higher resolution to explore the effect of numerical resolution.

 These two points could be addresed in detaile with the new IllustrisTNG simulations, unfortunately the data is still not yet public.
 We discuss these issues in the paper.
 However, we highlight that our main objective is presenting a new tool and presenting its power to spot